For information for health professionals, please click here.

 For the elderly, the immuno-compromised, and those with preexisting medical conditions, coronavirus may be more severe.
 It is important we do all we can to protect those most at risk.

 Some patients with more severe infections may need hospitalisation.
-We will have processes in place to protect hospital staff and other patients.

 What can YOU do?